 Grant DinGrant Din has been interested in genealogy ever since a cousin told him forty years ago that he was in the 36th generation of Gongs!
 Since that time, he has researched his and many families’ immigration histories including when he was on the staff of the Angel Island Immigration Station Foundation.
 He has worked in the Bay Area nonprofit sector his entire adult life and has extensively volunteered his genealogical services.
 Grant moderates a Chinese American family history email group and has spoken at many libraries and genealogical societies.
 He completed Boston University’s Certificate Program in Genealogical Research in 2015 and enjoyed being a part of the team that researched the six Chinese seamen who survived the Titanic for the film “The Six”.

 Jennifer DixJennifer Dix worked as a news reporter and editor for more than 20 years.
 She has been an active CGS volunteer since 2017 and currently manages the CGS blog and social media.
 She is also co-editor of our journal, The California Nugget.
-She completed the Boston University Genealogical Research Certificate Program in 2016 and the ProGen Study Program in 2019.
+She is a graduate of the Boston University Genealogical Research Certificate Program and ProGen 37.

 Ron MadsonRon Madson Ron’s relationship with family history was ignited a decade and a half ago by a photo of his great grandparent’s family.
 He quickly developed a passion for family history and teaching genealogy related topics having taught more than 70 courses in the past 5 years, primarily for CGS.
 He has a BS & MS in Math and is a USMC veteran.
 He had an IT career beginning in the mid-1960s and retired from his final career building custom homes in Silicon Valley and coast side.
 He served as educational coordinator for the largest international IBM computer users’ group for 7 years and for 10 years he was the technical education coordinator for an international insurance company.
 Ron is the founder and co-facilitator of the FTM-SIG, chair of the Digital Historian Committee, and served as Eventbrite coordinator for several years.